LERCAutomation/DataSearches-UserGuide/introduction/introduction.rst

 * For each data layer, a detailed definition of what information should be returned from it
 * Details on the display and labelling of output from individual data layers.

 Using this configuration file, each individual LERC can tailor the Data Searches Tool to its individual requirements in great detail.
-Examples of the XML file are included in the :doc:`Appendix <../appendix/appendix>`_, and the process of setting up this file is discussed in the section on :doc:`setting up the tool <../setup/setup>`_.
+Examples of the XML file are included in the :doc:`../appendix/appendix`, and the process of setting up this file is discussed in the section on :doc:`setting up the tool <../setup/setup>`.

 .. index::
 	single: Benefits